A warm super-Neptune around the G-dwarf star TOI-1710 revealed with TESS, SOPHIE and HARPS-N: Characterization of the planetary system

 \section{Characterization of the planetary system}

-For the analysis of the light curve (LC) and the RV variations of TOI-1710 presented in this section we used together the \textit{TESS} photometric data and the SOPHIE and HARPS-N spectroscopic data for the RV time series.
+For the analysis of the LC and the RV variations of TOI-1710 presented in this section we used together the \textit{TESS} photometric data and the SOPHIE and HARPS-N spectroscopic data for the RV time series.
 Including the GMU and LCO transit LCs to the photometric data does not significantly alter the results; hence, we choose to present the analysis considering the \textit{TESS} LC only.
-We used in this study the modeling and fitting method coded in \texttt{exoplanet}\footnote{\texttt{\href{https://docs.exoplanet.codes/en/latest/}{https://docs.exoplanet.codes}}} \citep{2019zndo...1998447F} and \texttt{PyMC3}\footnote{\texttt{\href{https://docs.pymc.io}{https://docs.pymc.io}}} \citep{exoplanet:pymc3}, Python toolkit for Bayesian statistical modeling which focuses on advanced Markov chain Monte-Carlo (MCMC) and variational fitting algorithms.
+In this study we used the modeling and fitting method coded in \texttt{exoplanet}\footnote{\texttt{\href{https://docs.exoplanet.codes/en/latest/}{https://docs.exoplanet.codes}}} \citep{2019zndo...1998447F} and \texttt{PyMC3}\footnote{\texttt{\href{https://docs.pymc.io}{https://docs.pymc.io}}} \citep{exoplanet:pymc3}, Python toolkit for Bayesian statistical modeling which focuses on advanced MCMC and variational fitting algorithms.